DavidRandallPeters/UnrealEngine/UE4_025_3rdPerson-K_Pickups.md

 <br>

 UE4 uses a PBR (Physically Based Rendering) model.
 You can read all about it [here](https://docs.unrealengine.com/en-US/Engine/Rendering/Materials/PhysicallyBased/index.html).
-This basically means that it makes its best attempt to visualise light and reflections etc. in a realistic way.
+This basically means that it makes its best attempt to visualise light and reflections etc. in a realistic way / approximating real-world physics.

 The initial node that we see here contains output channels - this is the *END* of the line, as it were.